THE "BETTER" FRANSCHHOEK RESTAURANTS (In Franschhoek town and valley)

 - Reuben's: Easy walking distance.
 Fêted local lad and celebrity chef, Reuben Riffel’s brasserie.
 THE FOOD IS VERY GOOD.
 He also works at the One&Only Hotel in Cape Town where he has replaced Gordon Ramsay.
 It is necessary to book even in winter.
 Easier to get a luncheon booking - sit in the shady courtyard under the white stinkwood tree.
 Interesting pub section where the bar-counter is the wing of a Dakota airplane.
 021 876-3772 firstname.lastname@example.org

 - Roca: At Dieu Donné on the slopes of the mountain.
 Free restaurant transport for dinner bookings.
+(Also a micro-brewery).
 Magnificent views over the valley.
-Lovely for a sun-downer (also a micro-brewery).
-021 876- 3384 firstname.lastname@example.org
+The sense of place unfortunately destroyed by a marquee with a bar in the corner.
+021 876- 3384 email@example.com

 - Pierneef à La Motte: On La Motte farm.
 South African dishes (some sourced from historical writings) with a contemporary twist.
 Stunning setting.
 GOOD FOOD.
 Wine tasting, an art gallery and also a small exclusive ( and hence pricey) shop.
 Breads, excellent pâtisseries and chocolates.
 021 876-8800 firstname.lastname@example.org